-Employees on a permanent, temporary or work-study employment contract with Transgene as of December 31, 2023, are counted in the total workforce.
+Employees on a permanent, temporary or work-study employment contract with Transgene and Transgene Ltd (UK) as of December 31, 2024, are counted in the total workforce.
 Trainees and temporary staff are excluded.
+Transgene Inc. (U.S.) is dormant and has no employees.